Listen Up and Say Ahhh…

 Plus, there’s no coding required – pheww!

-WordPress has an endless array of free and amazing looking themes that you can download.
+Good thing WordPress has an endless array of free and amazing-looking themes for you to use.

 Heck, I think I downloaded over a hundred before choosing mine.